-Fair Wear Freedom of Association Policy; Brand Guide - Freedom of Association and the Right to Collective Bargaining (tool 1); Mapping Social Dialogue in Garment Producing Countries - country reports.
-2.9 Member company includes a gender analysis throughout their continuous monitoring of human rights risks, to foster a better understanding of gendered implications.
+Fair Wear Freedom of Association Policy; Brand Guide - Freedom of Association and the Right to Collective Bargaining (tool 1) 2.9 Member company includes a gender analysis throughout its human rights risk identification, to foster a better understanding of gendered implications.

 MAX MIN

 6 4 2 0

 Advanced Intermediate Basic Insufficient

-Member company actively analyses gender-disaggre- gated data at the factory and coun- try levels to better understand the gendered implica- tions at its produc- tion locations.
-Member company actively collects gender data (in- cluding second- ary sources) per factory.
+Member company actively analyses gender-disaggre- gated data at the factory and coun- try levels to better understand the gendered implica- tions at its produc- tion locations Member company actively collects gender data (in- cluding second- ary sources) per factory.
 Member company has a basic under- standing of gender on the country lev- el (not per factory) for all its produc- tion countries.
-Member's risk assessment does not include a gender analysis.
+Member's risk as- sessment does not include a gender analysis.